Yommistix/alx-system_engineering-devops/README.md

-" This repo is for shell"
+This repo is for shell